mongodb/motor/doc/migrate-to-motor-1.rst

 .. currentmodule:: motor.motor_tornado

-Motor 1.0 will bring a number of backward breaking changes.
+Motor 1.0 brings a number of backward breaking changes to the pre-1.0 API.
 Follow this guide to migrate an existing application that had used an older version of Motor.

 Removed features with no migration path
 ---------------------------------------